kovidgoyal/calibre/manual/conversion.rst

 adjust font sizes, et cetera.
 It is important to remeber that all the transforms act on the XHTML output by the *Input Plugin*, not on the input file itself.
-So, for example, if you ask calibre to convert an RTF file to EPUB, it will first be converted to XHTML internally, the various transforms will be applied to the XHTML and then the *Output Plugin* will create the EPUB file, automatically generating all metadata, Table of Contents, et cetera.
+So, for example, if you ask calibre to convert an RTF file to EPUB, it will first be converted to XHTML internally, the various transforms will be applied to the XHTML and then the *output plugin* will create the EPUB file, automatically generating all metadata, Table of Contents, et cetera.

 You can see this process in action by using the debug option |dbgi|.
 Just specify the path to